 Robert Roy Award

-- Be a distinguished educator or education researcher in the field of second language teaching and learning.
+- Be distinguished educators or education researchers in the field of second language (L2) teaching and learning.

-- Publishing articles, presentations, books, videos on L2 research.
+- Publishing articles, presentations, books, and/or videos on L2 research.

 - Developing, producing, and disseminating high quality pedagogical materials/resources.

 - Providing leadership for the advancement of L2 teaching and learning at the school, district, or ministry level.